jlleongarcia/jlleongarcia/content/blog/tinker-cloud-vs-pis.md

 Also in software support.

+> I have to comment that **I prefer BullsEye** over Bookworm for the Pi's for IoT/CV Projects

 {{< details title="OrangePi 5 with Latest Kernel 📌" closed="true" >}}
 * [Installing OS](https://jalcocert.github.io/RPi/posts/getting-started/) with latest kernel thanks to [Joshua-Riek](https://joshua-riek.github.io/ubuntu-rockchip-download/boards/orangepi-5b.html)